Suspended Looping Coaster

 The Suspended Looping Coaster (often shortened to SLC) is a model of inverted roller coaster built by Dutch manufacturer Vekoma.
 There are 42 different installations of this ride type across the world.
 The minimum rider height requirement is 130 cm.
-Currently, Vekoma is marketing the Suspended Thrill Coaster model as a successor to the Suspended Looping Coaster.
+Vekoma markets the Suspended Thrill Coaster model as a successor to the Suspended Looping Coaster.
 The Odyssey at Fantasy Island is the tallest and fastest SLC in existence.

 History

 The first SLC installation was El Condor, opening in 1994 at Walibi Holland (then known as Walibi Flevo) in the Netherlands.
 It was initially designed to run with ten cars in each train.
 Trouble with this configuration led to the trains being shortened to eight cars per train.
 T2 at Kentucky Kingdom was the second SLC, and the first built in the United States.
 Like El Condor, it was designed to run with ten cars per train, though its trains were eventually shortened to seven cars for similar reasons.

 The roller coaster model was discontinued in 2017.
 The last new installation (not including relocations of older SLCs) was Queen Cobra, which opened in 2017 at Sun World Danang Wonders in Đà Nẵng, Vietnam.